 1. There is a purpose to nature

 I’m a big fan of the Darwinian struggle for survival.
-All these organisms crawling around with a grandiose intention of passing on their genes, outwitting their competitors and dominating their niches.
+All these organisms crawl around with a grandiose intention of passing on their genes, outwitting their competitors, and dominating their niches.

 But what if there’s a purpose behind it all?
 We still haven’t fully decoded the DNA code and 75% of it is considered to be serving no purpose.
 But nature is very frugal so why would it be there?
 And how far will the evolution go?

 Maybe it’s going somewhere beyond what we call our ordinary reality.
 Maybe the goal is to transform ourselves into creatures that no longer need bodies made of water, but who are beings made of something else (like light) and occupy a different plane.